opekope2/OptiGUI-Legacy/README.md

 ### Does this mod work with Sodium?

 Yes.
 As of 2022-09-08, Sodium does not interfere with OptiGUI.
 If Sodium introduces a change which breaks OptiGUI, please open an issue.

+### What loaders are supported?

+* Fabric is supported.
+* Fabric derivates like Quilt are not supported, it may or may not work, feel free to try it.
+* Forge is not supported.
+* Other loaders are not supported.
+* No support is planned for loaders other than Fabric as of now.